Governance & Policies

 Leadership Council meets on the first Monday of each month from 12-3 p.m.
 Members of the public are invited to observe meetings using this Zoom link (Passcode: 662467).
 Community members can submit agenda items for future meetings using this form.
 Submissions will be considered by Leadership Council co-chairs, and you will be notified if your item is added to the agenda.

-The Governance Charter outlines the roles and responsibilities of the Leadership Council and the governing oversight provided on behalf of the Coalition.
+The Governance Charter (PDF) outlines the roles and responsibilities of the Leadership Council and the governing oversight provided on behalf of the Coalition.
 Leadership Council’s duties include:

 - Overseeing and approving the work of Coalition committees and workgroups